Início / Todos / Rejected: The luna of the supreme Alpha / Chapter 4: The Awakening of the Supreme

 Maybe…

-So she made a choice.
+So she decided.

-The footsteps came closer.
+The footsteps grew closer.

 She held her breath.